DavidAyotte/drinfeld_modular_forms/docs/src/background.rst

 `g_i : \Omega^r(\mathbb{C}_{\infty}) \rightarrow \mathbb{C}_{\infty}`
 are rigid analytic function which satisfies a modular invariance properties under the action of the group `\mathrm{GL}_r(A)`.
-These function are examples of *modular forms*
+These function are examples of *modular forms*.

 **Definition.**